 *Equal with Australia, Norway, China, France, India.

 Australia is where you go to find solitude.
-The burning red centre offers never ending dirt tracks, open horizons and a warm climate.
-Along the coastal areas you’ll find a variety of landscapes including alpine regions with snow, never ending beaches, coral reefs and lush rainforests.
-There’s lots of little historic towns along the way, and if you walk into any of the pubs you’ll discover the unique Australians that frequent them!
+The burning red centre offers never-ending dirt tracks, open horizons and a warm climate.
+Along the coastal areas, you’ll find a variety of landscapes including alpine regions with snow, never-ending beaches, coral reefs and lush rainforests.
+There are lots of little historic towns along the way, and if you walk into any of the pubs you’ll discover the unique Australians that frequent them!